pololu/a-star/README.txt

 - pinMode, digitalRead, and digitalWrite should work on every I/O pin.
 - analogRead should work on every analog pin (A0 through A7)
 - analogWrite should work on every pin with PWM.
-- The "Upload Using Programmer" feature does not work.

 The ATmega328PB has two new two pins named SCL1 and SDA1 that were not present on the ATmega328P.
 These pins do not yet have official pin numbers in the